 Stay disciplined when trading futures, don’t get carried away with your investment.
 You will need to learn to trade a strategy that allows you to find high-probability trades.

-There’s nothing wrong with learning on your own, but learning how to trade with an academy provides many benefits.
+There’s nothing wrong with learning on your own, but learning how to day trade and all things futures trading with an academy provides many benefits.
 You’ll be able to learn a specific strategy, how to manage the risk, and the context of how to use that strategy.

-Learning to trade with a professional educator provides support (at least we do) along the way to ensure that your trading is the best that it can be.
+Learning to trade futures with a professional educator provides support (at least we do) along the way to ensure that your trading is the best that it can be from beginner to advanced trading techniques.

 There are a few tools and services that you will need to access the Futures markets and place trades.
-Here is what you will need:
+Here is what you will need in order to trade futures:

 A trading computer setup, either laptop or computer.
 You need to have a laptop or computer that is capable of running trading software.
 That will allow you to connect to the market and place trades.
 You won’t need a top-of-the-line machine; however, it should be robust enough to not lag or crash at the wrong time.